Calhoun Conservation District

 Jeremiah is a graduate of Michigan State University's Agribusiness Management program and comes to us from the Ionia CD where he has been a MAEAP Technician since October, 2014.

 Calhoun Conservation District Board of Directors

-Guided by a locally elected Board of Directors, the CCD currently employs seven full-time, knowledgeable staff with backgrounds in natural resource management, wildlife management, biology, agriculture, education and business administration.
+Guided by a locally elected Board of Directors, the CCD currently employs three full-time, knowledgeable staff with backgrounds in natural resource management, wildlife management, biology, agriculture, education and business administration.

 Gregory Fountain, Chairman